 Thoughtfully chosen and properly placed deck lights provide bright spots in the landscape while performing a number of tasks that make outdoor living truly great.
-Recessed into stair treads and risers, crowning posts, defining access points, and positioned on rails, deck lights guide folks safely up steps, signal elevation changes, define perimeters, illuminate entertaining areas, and wash neighboring plantings in soft light.
+Recessed into stair treads and risers, crowning posts, defining access points, and positioned on rails, deck lighting guides folks safely up steps, signal elevation changes, define perimeters, illuminate entertaining areas, and wash neighboring plantings in soft light.
 Happily, deck lights are affordable, readily available, and easily installed, but their selection requires thoughtful planning.
 Here's what you need to know to when buying and installing deck lights.

 Make a Lighting Plan